UsernameAlreadyTakenSHT/TrashMails/README.md

 # TrashMails

+> Personal project, built with AI assistance (Claude Code).
+No store release is planned: releases are
+> published here on GitHub only (installable with [Obtainium](https://github.com/ImranR98/Obtainium)).

 Android app to create and read disposable email inboxes from three free providers:

 | Provider | Address | Notes |